fimbul-works/godot-yaml/project/addons/yaml/README.md

 ## Custom Class Serialization

-You can now register your custom GDScript classes for seamless serialization:
+You can register your custom GDScript classes for seamless serialization:

 ```gdscript
 # Define a custom class